rakseli/redpajama-v2-processing/README.md

 - `dowload_file.sh` &rarr; download files from `txt` file
     - gather urls that download failed
     - loop downloading until everything is downloaded
+## Singularity
+- Whole code base can be run with container in `/scratch/project_462000086/akselir/containers/preprocessing_container.sif`
 # Pipeline for full data
 - Idea is to process each crawl per language
 - These steps should be combined into one pipeline
 - `minhashlsh.py` contains building blocks for almost all other modules, it can be used as reference

-1. Download data needed for one crawl
+1. Download data needed for one crawl TODO
     -  Total inodes used 200K
 2. Add document ids to texts and prune extra cols TODO
     - Read 10 000 text files &rarr; roughly 685G mem needed &rarr; must be streamed